ulodciv/cluster_deployer/README.md

 # TODO

 - Issues:

+	- Perhaps the RA could try to clean up a crashed master instance by starting it and shutting it down

+    - In all cases, RA should cancel promote of a slave that has a diverging timeline.

     - RA should report a non replicating slave as down, somehow.
 This can possibly be done with replication slots and inspecting the ouptut of